prashant-kikani/prashant-kikani.github.io/_posts/2025-3-3-happiness-is-internal.markdown

 ## The Ultimate Freedom: Defining Happiness on Your Own Terms

 True success is not measured by wealth, but by *inner peace*.
-Once you <a href="https://prashantkikani.com/blog/freedom">earn enough to sustain your life</a> and secure your future, the best thing you can do is focus on what truly makes you happy—spending time with loved ones, enjoying personal hobbies, and being at peace with yourself.
+Once you <a href="https://prashantkikani.com/blog/freedom" target="_blank">earn enough to sustain your life</a> and secure your future, the best thing you can do is focus on what truly makes you happy—spending time with loved ones, enjoying personal hobbies, and being at peace with yourself.

-If you don’t define happiness on your own terms, <a href="https://prashantkikani.com/blog/capitalism">society</a> will define it for you.
+If you don’t define happiness on your own terms, <a href="https://prashantkikani.com/blog/capitalism" target="_blank">society</a> will define it for you.
 And that definition is often a never-ending rat race that leads to burnout, anxiety, and emptiness.

 **The real question is: Are you chasing happiness, or are you already living it?** What are your thoughts on this topic?
-Feel free to share them with me <a href="https://prashantkikani.com/contact">here</a>.
+Feel free to share them with me <a href="https://prashantkikani.com/contact" target="_blank">here</a>.